Constitution & Bylaws

 Financial Report

 A report to the membership on the financial status of the Association for the past year, will be made by the Secretary-Treasurer after the balance sheets and statements have been inspected by the Executive Committee or its representative.
-The Secretary-Treasurer’s report will be subject to a bi-annual audit during the General Assembly.
+The Secretary-Treasurer’s report will be subject to a biennial audit during the General Assembly.

 Special Funds to Support Pathologists